Alpine-DAV/ascent/src/docs/sphinx/Publications.rst

 Publications and Presentations
 ==============================

 Publications
 ------------

+- `The ALPINE In Situ Infrastructure: Ascending from the Ashes of Strawman <https://dl.acm.org/citation.cfm?doid=3144769.3144778>`_ This paper will presented at the `ISAV 2017 Workshop <http://vis.lbl.gov/Events/ISAV-2017/>`_, held in conjunction with SC 17, on November 12th 2017 in Denver, CO, USA.
+- `Performance Modeling of In Situ Rendering <http://dl.acm.org/citation.cfm?id=3014936>`_ .
+This paper was presented at `SC16 <http://sc16.supercomputing.org/>`_.
+- Optimizing Multi-Image Sort-Last Parallel Rendering.
+This paper was presented at the `IEEE Symposium on Large Data and Analysis (LDAV) 2016 -  <http://www.ldav.org/>`_, held in conjunction with IEEE Vis, on October 23rd 2016 in Baltimore, MD, USA.
 - `Strawman: A Batch In Situ Visualization and Analysis Infrastructure for Multi-Physics Simulation Codes <http://dl.acm.org/citation.cfm?id=2828625>`_ .
 This paper was presented at the `ISAV 2015 Workshop <http://vis.lbl.gov/Events/ISAV-2015/>`_, held in conjunction with SC 15, on November 16th 2015 in Austin, TX, USA.
-- Optimizing Multi-Image Sort-Last Parallel Rendering.
-This paper was presented at the `IEEE Symposium on Large Data and Analysis (LDAV) 2016 -  <http://www.ldav.org/>`_, held in conjunction with IEEE Vis, on October 23rd 2016 in Baltimore, MD, USA.
-- `Performance Modeling of In Situ Rendering <http://dl.acm.org/citation.cfm?id=3014936>`_ .
-This paper was presented at `SC16 <http://sc16.supercomputing.org/>`_.

 Presentations